CrowdStrike/terraform-provider-crowdstrike/docs/resources/user_role_assignment.md

 The roles in `role_ids` are granted to the user in the CID set by `cid`.
 Use the `crowdstrike_cid` data source to get the CID for the authenticating credentials.

 Roles a user inherits through a user group or CID group (Falcon Flight Control), and temporary roles (granted with an expiration), are not shown or managed by this resource and are left untouched.

+## Custom roles

+Unlike default roles, which are global and valid in every CID, a custom role belongs to the CID it was created in.
+A custom role can only be granted to a user whose **home CID** is the CID that owns the role: the CID a user was created in, reported by the `cid` attribute of the `crowdstrike_user` resource.
+Granting a custom role to a user homed in any other CID fails with `invalid roleID='<role id>' specified`, even when `cid` is set to the CID that owns the role.
+This is a restriction of the Falcon platform, not of this provider.

+To find the custom roles a user can be granted, set both `cid` and `user_uuid` on the `crowdstrike_user_roles` data source.
+Filtering by `cid` alone lists every custom role that CID owns, including roles that users homed elsewhere cannot receive.

 ## API Scopes